AndresMGA/harmonica_react/README.md

 ```
     This component uses HTML5's <audio> tag to play the
     mp3 files and passes the current playback time to
-    onTimeUpdate() in <App> every 50 milliseconds when
+    onTimeUpdate() in <HarmonicaScorePlayer> every 50
-    playback is active.
+    milliseconds while playback is active.

     It has handler fuctions for its subcomponents
       - playHandler